hphelion/documentation/cloudos/install.overview.md

 * Swift (OpenStack Object Store) &mdash; OpenStack service to store and retrieve lots of data in virtual containers.

-* Graffiti (Dictionary, Directory, and Resource Pool Service)&mdash; Cloud OS service to support diverse functions: a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; dynamic binding, describing the requirements instead of static binding; and provides support for discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources.
+* Graffiti (Dictionary, Directory, and Resource Pool Service)&mdash; HP Cloud OS service to support diverse functions: a dictionary of the cloud's capabilities; a searchable directory to find cloud resources based on their capabilities; dynamic binding, describing the requirements instead of static binding; and provides support for discovering, registering, and retrieving resource pool definitions for compute, network, and volume resources.

-* Eve (Topology Provisioning Service)&mdash; Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology template of compute, network, and volume resources in a defined resource pool.
+* Eve (Topology Provisioning Service)&mdash; HP Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology template of compute, network, and volume resources in a defined resource pool.
 Also provides security and management.

-* Focus (Topology Document Repository Service)&mdash; Cloud OS service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe TOSCA-based infrastructure topologies.
+* Focus (Topology Document Repository Service)&mdash; HP Cloud OS service to provide for discovering, registering, versioning, and retrieving of document types necessary to describe TOSCA-based infrastructure topologies.